 Sometimes, French words can intimidate, therefore people tend to think it is too fancy and complicated!
 Well, I am going to break the news to you, it is very easy!
 You know I love to demystify French recipes so you can easily make it at home such as my crème brûlée recipe.

 First things first, you have to make a "roux".
 What is that?
 It is butter and flour, same for same.
 The butter will be melted and mixed with the flour to get kind of paste.
 It is a base to the bechamel and some sauces to thicken them.

-Then, you will have to add the milk gradually not to get any lump, add salt and pepper to taste.
+Then, you will have to add the milk gradually not to get any lumps.
+The bechamel looks like a creamy and velvety sauce!
+Yummy!